 UX Design stands for User Experience.
 User experience is the process of designing the products in such a manner that they are useful and easy to use.
 It is all about enhancing the experience that the users have while interacting with websites or applications.
 User experience is determined by how easy or difficult it is to interact with the user interface elements that the UI designers have created.

 From gathering user requirements to innovative designs are some of the job responsibilities of a UI/UX Designer.
 Given below is a list of duties and responsibilities of a UI/UX Designer :

 - Gathering and evaluating user requirements, in collaboration with product managers and engineers

 - Illustrating design ideas using storyboards, process flows, and sitemaps

 - Designing graphic user interface elements, like menus, tabs, and widgets

 - Designing UI elements such as input controls, navigational components, and informational components

 - Communicate with product and engineering teams, as well as business stakeholders and executive leadership

-- Ensure the voice of the customer is present by incorporating customer feedback, usage metrics, and usability findings into design to enhance user experience
+- Ensure the voice of the customer is present by incorporating customer feedback, usage metrics, and usability findings into the design to enhance the user experience

 - Continuous monitoring and conducting numerous audience studies to understand user profiles